 Upgraded CSF3 Info Hub

-Background – April 7th 2025
+Background – 14th May 2025

-We are in the process of upgrading the CSF3 from the SGE batch system, to the SLURM batch system.
+We are in the process of upgrading the CSF3 from the SGE batch system, to the Slurm batch system.

 We are also introducing new login nodes and a new scratch filesystem.

 The team have done a lot of testing of the new setup, but it is impossible for us to test every piece of software or user scenario in advance.
-If you have complex pipelines, e.g. in python, installed, you may have to do some re-installation.
+If you have complex pipelines, e.g. in python, you may have to do some re-installation.

 Please DO check the documentation, and try things out, before logging a support ticket.